Self-driving truck startup Kodiak partnering with SK Group to expand into Asia – TechCrunch

 “This is really just the first handful of steps to explore the possibility,” Burnette said.
 “What would it look like to bring Kodiak’s AV technologies to Asian markets?
 What would be required?
 Who would be the partners?
 What are the regulatory forces that we have to contend with?”

 Kodiak, which is based in Mountain View, California and has operations in Texas, would be squaring off against at least two other self-driving companies — Plus and TuSimple — that already have a presence in the region.
-Both Plus and TuSimple announced mergers with special purpose acquisition companies in the past six months, an increasingly popular path for startup to go public.
+Plus announced a merger with special purpose acquisition companies in the past six months, an increasingly popular tool for startups to go public.
+TuSimple took the more traditional IPO path.

 While the partnership is at its earliest stage, it does connect Kodiak with a company that has a vast reach in South Korea as well as other countries in the region.
 The partnership is with SK Inc., a holding company of SK Group that has more than 120 operating companies, including ones connected to the logistics industry.